 Chlorine does not burn but is a very reactive substance, combining directly with many elements, both metals and non-metals (e.g., sodium and phosphorus) and compounds.
 In some reactions it acts a strong oxidizing agent by removing hydrogen from compounds.
 The hydrogen combines with the the chlorine to yield hydrogen chloride.

 Chlorine was discovered by Carl Scheele in Uppsala, Sweden, in 1774.
 Its name comes from the Greek chloros, meaning "pale green".

-Preparation of chlorineChlorine may be prepared by the oxidation of hydrochloric acid – hydrogen ions are oxidized to water thus releasing the free element chlorine.
+In the laboratory, chlorine may be prepared by the oxidation of hydrochloric acid – hydrogen ions are oxidized to water thus releasing the free element chlorine.
 The usual way of bringing about the reduction is to heat manganese dioxide with concentrated hydrochloric acid.

 Chlorine is also obtained by the electrolysis of sodium chloride solution using carbon electrodes.
 Chlorine is liberated at the anode (positive electrode) while sodium is set free at the cathode (negative electrode).
 However, sodium is so reactive that it reacts with the water – hydrogen is liberated at the same time as sodium hydroxide is formed.